 German Name Generator - Character Names from the Germanic Tradition

-Generate German names from the full sweep of German-language culture — the medieval Holy Roman Empire, the Reformation, Goethe and Schiller, and the 20th century that made certain German names internationally famous for very different reasons.
+Generate German names from across the German-language tradition: the medieval Holy Roman Empire, the Reformation era, the Weimar classicism of Goethe and Schiller, and the 20th century that made certain German names internationally famous for reasons that had nothing to do with literature.

 German Naming Through History

-German names have the clearest compound-name tradition in European history: two-element Germanic names (dithematic names) formed from a stock of meaningful elements.
-The first element (*Vorder-*) and second element (*Hinter-*) combine from a limited vocabulary: *wald* (rule), *helm* (helmet/protection), *bert* (bright), *fried* (peace), *wolf* (wolf), *mund* (protection), *hard* (strong), *gar/ger* (spear), *bald* (bold).
-This creates the compound name system: Wilhelm (will + helmet), Friedrich (peace + rule), Leopold (people + bold), Bernhard (bear + strong), Hildegard (battle + protection).
-The compounds can often be identified even by readers who don't know German: "Gertrude" is *ger* (spear) + *trut* (strength/dear).
-The frequency of certain German names in historical records reflects specific periods of fashion set by rulers: Ludwig (Louis in French form) was popular under the Carolingians; Karl (Charles) under Charlemagne's influence; Friedrich under the Hohenstaufen dynasty; Wilhelm under the Kaisers.
-These name fashions were pan-European — the popularity of German royal names spread wherever German dynastic influence reached, which in the 19th century included Britain (Queen Victoria was born Alexandria Victoria, her mother and consort German).
+German names have the clearest compound-name tradition in European history: two-element dithematic names formed from a limited stock of meaningful elements.
+The first element (*Vorder-*) and second element (*Hinter-*) draw from a shared vocabulary: *wald* (rule), *helm* (helmet/protection), *bert* (bright), *fried* (peace), *wolf* (wolf), *mund* (protection), *hard* (strong), *gar/ger* (spear), *bald* (bold).
+These elements combine into names still recognizable to readers with no German: Wilhelm (will + helmet), Friedrich (peace + rule), Leopold (people + bold), Bernhard (bear + strong), Hildegard (battle + protection).
+"Gertrude" breaks down as *ger* (spear) + *trut* (strength/dear), legible once you know to look.
+Which names dominated in a given century depended largely on which dynasty was in power.
+Ludwig tracked with Carolingian prestige; Karl spread under Charlemagne's direct influence; Friedrich rose with the Hohenstaufen; Wilhelm became ubiquitous under the Kaisers.
+The fashions were rarely contained to German-speaking territories.
+By the 19th century, German dynastic reach extended to Britain: Queen Victoria was born Alexandria Victoria, her mother and consort both German, and royal naming conventions followed.

 Reformation and Pietist Naming